Patrick Guerriero

-Patrick Guerriero is a former Massachusetts state legislator, mayor, and advocate for marriage equality.
+Patrick Guerriero (born March 3, 1968) is a former Massachusetts state legislator, mayor, and advocate for marriage equality.
 In 2002, after serving as then-Governor Jane Swift's deputy chief of staff, Guerriero became the nation's first openly gay candidate for lieutenant governor when he was chosen by Swift to be her running mate.

-Guerriero entered politics when he served as president of the Liberty Education Forum and Log Cabin Republicans from January 1, 2003 to September 1, 2006, leading both organizations through periods of unprecedented growth.
+Guerriero entered politics when he served as president of the Liberty Education Forum and Log Cabin Republicans from January 1, 2003 to September 1, 2006.
 From 1993 to 2001, Guerriero won five consecutive elections.

 Early life

 Guerriero was born to an Italian immigrant, mason father and a social worker mother.
 He worked his way through college, spending summers mixing cement and hauling bricks for his family's masonry business.
 Guerriero attended The Catholic University of America in Washington, DC, where he played soccer and graduated Summa cum laude in 1990.
 The next year, Guerriero attended Boston College's Thomas P. O'Neill Jr. Fellowship in American Government Program.
 After college, Guerriero moved to Melrose to manage the successful mayoral campaign of Richard Lyons.